confluentinc/ksql/docs/developer-guide/joins/partition-data.md

 the same custom partitioner logic must be used for records on both sides of the join.
-The applications that write to the join inputs must have the same partitioning strategy, so that records with the same key are delivered to same partition number.
+The applications that write to the join inputs must have the same partitioning strategy, so that records with the same key are delivered to the same partition.

 This means that the input records must be in the same partition on both sides of the join.
 For example, in a stream-table join, if a `userId`